qpdf/qpdf/manual/installation.rst

   However, qpdf still has a build-time dependency on perl.

 - Make sure you are getting the intended behavior with regard to crypto providers.
-Read :ref:`ref.crypto.build` for details.
+Read :ref:`crypto.build` for details.

 - Passing :samp:`--enable-show-failed-test-output` to
   :command:`./configure` will cause any failed test